Fake mosque on Canadian Forces base in Alberta raises concerns for Muslim community | CBC News

 As Mahmoud Mourra was out hunting on the prairie in southern Alberta, he came across a familiar sight in an unfamiliar location: the dome of a mosque, replete with minaret and crescent symbol.

 Only the mosque was not real.
-It was part of a training facility at CFB Suffield, about 250 kilometres southeast of Calgary.
+It was part of a training facility at Canadian Forces Base (CFB) Suffield, about 250 kilometres southeast of Calgary.

-For Mourra, who has made a life in Canada since immigrating from Lebanon decades ago, it felt like a betrayal.
+Canadian Forces officials say such training facilities need to be as real as possible to simulate the types of environments that soldiers might see on tour.
+But for Mourra, who has made a life in Canada since immigrating from Lebanon decades ago, seeing the structure felt like a betrayal.

 "It is a symbol not for terrorists, it is symbol for Muslims and I think that's what is the problem," he said.